became interested in the .338 Lapua Magnum (LM) Sniping Rifle

 assembling the Kivaari 10 or 11 times, I have my time down to

-2:45 for the who process including attaching the bipod, which
+2:45 for the whole process including attaching the bipod, which

 requires tightening a lever to lock the Harris HBRMS bipod with

-MIM RotoPod adopter into place on the M1913 rail.
+MIM RotoPod adapter into place on the M1913 rail.
 Note that the

-MIM RotoPod adopter allows faster installation than other types
+MIM RotoPod adapter allows faster installation than other types

 on my learning curve on other DRD Tactical takedowns, I predict